-OCR Exam Paper 1 Computer Systems Paper 2 Algorithms and programming Computer Project Length Written Exam: 2 hours and 30 minutes Written Exam: 2 hours and 30 minutes Non- Exam based Project Weighting 40% of A Level 40% of A Level 20% of A Level
+OCR Exam Unit 1 Computer Systems Unit 2 Algorithms and programming Unit 3 Computer Project Length Written Exam: 2 hours and 30 minutes Written Exam: 2 hours and 30 minutes Non- Exam based Project Weighting 40% of A Level 40% of A Level 20% of A Level

-Students will have the opportunity to apply the principles of computational thinking to a practical coding programming project.
-They will analyse, design, develop, test, evaluate and document a program written in a suitable programming language.
-The project is designed to be independently chosen by the student and provides them with the flexibility to investigate projects within the diverse field of computer science.
-Computer Science is an excellent preparation for students who want to go on to study Computer Science at a higher level and will also provide a good grounding for other subject areas that require computational thinking and analytical skills.
-Past pupils have gone on to study software engineering, cybersecurity, forensic computing as well as computer programming.
+This course provides a strong foundation for higher education in Computer Science or related fields, and it develops both theoretical knowledge and practical programming skills.
+Computer Science is an excellent preparation for students who want to go on to study the subject at a higher level and will also provide a good grounding for other subject areas that require computational thinking and analytical skills.

+Past pupils have gone on to study further education in software engineering, cybersecurity, forensic computing as well as computer programming.
+Former students have also been successful in accessing higher level apprenticeships at Cisco Networks and Unilever.